-After you determine your objective, you need to set a budget.
-At a minimum to generate enough impressions per day, contractors should budget $10/day for advertising.
+After you determine your objective, you then need to set a budget.
+At a minimum, to generate enough impressions per day, contractors should budget $10/day for advertising.
 Ideally, $25 or more will provide the greatest reach and ability to get data faster.

 Step 3: Targeting

-Target locals — If you want homeowners as clients, consider targeting cities or ZIP codes where homeownership is prominent.
+If you want homeowners as clients, consider targeting either cities or ZIP codes where homeownership is prominent.
 Select “People living in this location.”
 If you’re targeting ZIP codes, select “Current city only.”
 You can also target specific areas.

 There’s no right or wrong answer here!
 Sometimes you can leave the interests open for Facebook to figure out, as long as you have the right target locations and age ranges in place.

-When it comes to excluding people you think wouldn’t be interested in your services, you have options to further narrow your audience.
+When it comes to excluding people you think have no interest in your services, you have options to further narrow your audience.
 For instance, you can exclude employers who offer remodeling services or individual concrete contractors and subcontractors.
 You can also exclude people who rent rather than own their home.